AegirCoop/aegir-coop-docs/by-laws/by-law1.md

 ### [5.2.
 Composition](#52-composition) [](commentary/by-law1.md#52-composition){: .fa .fa-question-circle}

-The board is made up of three (3) directors.
+The board is made up of five (5) directors.

 One of these directors may be selected from non-members.